 Like any dog, a GSD will cost you money over their lifetime.

-Being a large dog, they eat a lot of food – which can be more economical if you buy dry food.
+Being a large dog, they eat more food than a small dog breed – which can be more economical if you buy dry food.

 TheDailyShep.com are not veterinarians, or animal professionals/experts.
 Information provided is for informational purposes only – it is not a substitute for professional or qualified advice.